bbeckenb/Wealth_and_Budget_App/README.md

 <a name="DeleteUFI"></a>

 #### Deleting Financial Institution and Accounts
-For each Financial Institution and account (uncollapsed) on the dashboard, there is a 'Delete' icon.
+For each Financial Institution and Account (uncollapsed) on the dashboard, there is a 'Delete' icon.
 This is for deletion of desired Accounts you do not want to track and Financial Institutions, respectively.
-This will make a call to the back-end to delete the desired account or Financial Institution in the CashView database.
-Upon deletion, your overall wealth and balance information at the Financial Institution level will change (if you delete accounts from a Financial Institution).
+This will make a call to the back-end to delete the desired Account or Financial Institution in the CashView database.
+Upon deletion, your overall wealth and balance information at the Financial Institution level will change (if you delete Accounts from a Financial Institution).
 Updated roll-up balance data will be sent back to the front-end and the HTML will be updated to reflect the most recent balances.

 *(Financial Institution deletion: Top right of 'Chase', red deletion button icon)*
 ![Delete UFI](static/images/readme/UpdateUFI.png)